Entwickler-Club/dpodreact/README.md

 	- `custom` - contains all components, classes, etc. for a specific website that uses Datapod as its framework
 	- keep these files separate as you build your site so that in the future, you can upgrade to a new version of Datapod which will only change files in `system`
 - you will also see this distinction in e.g. ItemTypes and DataTypes, some that are `system` (e.g. `users`, `pageItems`) and some that are not (e.g. `howtos`, `flashcards`, `servers`, etc.)

+### Showcase Pages

+Datapod is seen foremost as a tool in which everything that you need to develop is contained (hence "pod").
+In this spirit, Datapod-for-React has many Showcase Pages each which demonstrate how to do something useful in React or with Datapod.
+These pages show a live example of something that works which the developer can use and study the code to see how to implement it.

+Datapod has a `live` mode and a `developer` mode.
+When the site is in live mode, none of these showcase pages or any other developer pages are visible or available.
+But when the developer switched to developer mode, all of these pages are available in the menu of the site itself.

 ### ItemTypes